-Kessler is the author of The Confidante: Condoleezza Rice and the Creation of the Bush Legacy, which was published in 2007 by St. Martin’s Press.
+Glenn Kessler is the author of The Confidante: Condoleezza Rice and the Creation of the Bush Legacy.
 The book, which revealed new details on the making of the Bush administration’s foreign policy, was hailed as “brilliantly reported” by the New York Times Book Review and generated news articles and reviews in at least two dozen countries around the world.

-Kessler has lectured at Harvard University, Brown University, Stanford University, University of Texas-Austin, Occidental College, and the University of North Carolina-Charlotte.
-He has spoken before the Council on Foreign Relations, the Brookings Institution, the Aspen Institute, the New America Foundation and World Affairs Councils around the country.
-He appears frequently on CNN, MSNBC, Fox News, C-Span and international news networks.
+Glenn Kessler has lectured at Harvard University, Brown University, Stanford University, University of Texas-Austin, Occidental College, and the University of North Carolina-Charlotte.
+He has spoken before the Council on Foreign Relations, the Brookings Institution, the Aspen Institute, the New America Foundation, and World Affairs Councils around the country.
+He appears frequently on CNN, MSNBC, Fox News, C-Span, and international news networks.

-Kessler is a member of the Council on Foreign Relations.
-He received a Master’s degree from Columbia University’s School of International and Public Affairs in 1983 and a Bachelor’s degree in European history from Brown University in 1981.
-He is a resident of McLean, Va.
+Glenn is a member of the Council on Foreign Relations.
+He received a master’s degree from Columbia University’s School of International and Public Affairs in 1983 and a bachelor’s degree in European history from Brown University in 1981.
+He lives in McLean, VA.Download Bio

 Condoleezza Rice and the Creation of the Bush Legacy